PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * removed fasttrack and validation from task brokerage
   * set/increment nUsed in PD2P
   * use LFN for WN-level matchmaking
   * ignore datasets with provenance=GP for PD2P